michaelwalkerfl/dataflow/README.md

 # dataflow
-A variety of python utilities for your email data management needs.
+A collection of python utilities for your email data management needs.

 - Send your email list to MySQL database.
 - Parse all emails from files within a given directory.